The Staff of Michigan's State Historic Preservation Office

 - Staff is typically available Monday through Friday during regular office hours (8:00-5:00 EST).

-- It is recommended that researchers make an appointment before coming in to use materials.
-To schedule an appointment, please call us at 517-373-1630.
+- It is strongly recommended that researchers make an appointment before coming in to use materials.
+Schedule a research appointment.

 Brian D. Conway, State Historic Preservation Officer

 Joelle Letts, Grants Manager & Budget Analyst

 Nathan Nietering, Preservation Specialist & Website Coordinator

 Identification and Designation